 Abstract

-This article examines the phenomenon of the Arabic theatre of the absurd in the 1960s and 1970s, and shows that by adopting the idea of “experimentation” and “pollination” of the Arabic theatrical soil, its pioneers attempted to construct an Arab theatrical identity or dramatic form with a new vision and modernistic features.
-Two of Syrian writer Walīd ʾIkhlāṣī’s absurd plays: Ṭubūl al-ʾIʿdām al-ʿAsharah (The Ten Drums of Execution) and al-Mutʿah 21 (Pleasure 21) will serve as case studies that situate experimentation in modern Arabic theatre in what Homi Bhabha has termed a hybrid “third space.”
-This “third space” is the result of the dialectic notion of moving beyond mere Arabization and the search for local distinctiveness by establishing an innovative Arab theatrical identity liberated from Western imperialism.
-What, then, are the distinctive features of this experimentation, and how does it redefine the Arab theatrical identity in the temporal, cultural and social context?
+This article examines the phenomenon of Arabic theatre of the absurd in the 1960s and 1970s, and shows that by adopting the idea of “experimentation” and “pollination” of the Arabic theatrical soil, its pioneers attempted to construct an Arab theatrical identity or dramatic form with a new vision.
+Two plays from Syrian writer Walīd ʾIkhlāṣī, Ṭubūl al-ʾIʿdām al-ʿAsharah (The Ten Drums of Execution) and al-Mutʿah 21 (Pleasure 21), serve as case studies that situate modern Arabic theatre experimentation in what Homi Bhabha has termed a hybrid “third space.”
+This “third space” is the result of the dialectic notion of moving beyond mere Arabization of ‘the absurd,’ and the search for local distinctiveness by establishing an innovative Arab theatrical identity liberated from Western imperialism.
+What, then, are the distinctive features of this experimentation, and how does it redefine Arab theatrical identity in the temporal, cultural and social context?
 Both experimentation and the absurd manifest themselves by effecting a “displacement” of numerous concepts, the most important of which include place, dialogue and character alienation.
 They then reproduce all of these in an “interspace” which reflects the various identities within the theatrical text through both rooting and cultivation.

-Key words: experimentalism, theatre of the absurd, Walīd ʾIkhlāṣī, Arab theatre, cultivation and rooting, Homi Bhabha, Third Space, surrealism.
+Key words: theatre of the absurd, Walīd ʾIkhlāṣī, Arab theatre, Third Space, Syrian Literature

 The concept of the identity of the Arab theater and the definition of its features formed a basic pillar in the theoretical, intellectual and applied theatrical discourse from the early 1950s until the 1970s.
-In these years, playwrights concerned themselves with the issue of rooting Arab theatre in order to confront the Western theatrical model that prevailed at the time, and to promote an Arab theatre with its own local distinctive identity that would serve as an alternative to the prevailing model, which had reached Arab countries via translation, borrowing, adaptation and production .
-Beginning in the mid-1950s, an important debate emerged at the level of criticism, theorization and Arab theatrical practice regarding the need to adopt vanguard theatrical forms in a context in which there were no new rules or systems on which to base a different kind of Arabic dramatic writing.
-Furthermore, there was a need to base such writing on new theatrical traditions and artistic forms which would highlight the Arab identity of the theatre.
-During this pivotal period, theoretical and practical theatrical efforts were spearheaded on two levels.
-The first level was that of rooting, which is the quest to affirm an identity for Arab theatre that is consistent with Arab culture and society, gives voice to their aspirations, and draws inspiration from the Arab heritage by putting it to use as content or form in keeping with Arabs’ current reality and their political, social and psychological problems.
-The second level is that of cultivation, which entails absorbing the Western theatrical experience and using it as a set model, either as a written text or as a performance.
+In these years, playwrights concerned themselves with the issue of rooting Arab theatre in order to confront the Western theatrical model that prevailed at the time.
+The idea was to promote an Arab theatre with its own, local, distinctive identity/ethos/aesthetics? that would serve as an alternative to theatre modeled on contemporary Western formulas, which had reached Arab countries via translation, borrowing, adaptation and production .Citation Beginning in the mid-1950s, an important debate emerged on the need to adopt vanguard theatrical forms, since theater was being created in the Arab World in a context in which there were no new rules or systems existed on which to base a different kind of Arabic dramatic writing.
+Citation?
+Furthermore, there was/critics identified?? a need to base such writing on new theatrical traditions and artistic forms which would highlight the Arab identity of the theatre.
+During this pivotal period, theoretical and practical theatrical efforts in Syria?
+Where?
+Across the Arabic speaking world?
+Be specific. were spearheaded on two levels.
+The first this article calls ‘rooting,’ or the quest to affirm an aesthetics of Arab theatre consistent with contemporary issues in Arab culture and society.
+In this sense theatre was meant to give voice to aspirations of the time, and at the same time draw inspiration from Arab heritage by putting it to use as content or form.
+The second level of change this article calls ‘cultivation,’ which theatre writers and critics understood as absorbing a Western theatrical experience and using it as a model, either as a written text or as a performance.

-An examination of the phenomenon of the Arabic theatre of the absurd in the 1960s and 1970s will show that by adopting the idea of “experimentation” and “pollination” of the Arabic theatrical soil, its pioneers attempted to construct an Arab theatrical identity or dramatic form with a new vision and modernistic features.
+Looking at work written, performed, and critiqued in the 60s and 70s, a distinct aesthetics or dramatic form emerges, created by what amounts to—at the time—a new vision of theatre.
 These steps were an attempt by Arab playwrights to fill the vacuum that had emerged in the realm of Arabic theatre by going beyond the practice of producing Western “clones” through dependence on translation and Arabization alone, and instead defining a distinctive Arab theatrical identity as a rejection of cultural colonialism.